KitchenAid Replacement Parts

 The factory in Ohio is particularly impressive and has been offering tours for a number of years.
 The tour, known as the ‘KitchenAid Experience’ is carried out by the assembly line workers.
 This may sound like an odd day out, but the circle of people who love to use KitchenAid mixers probably has a lot of overlap with the circle of people who’d love to see inside the factory, and take a peek at the manufacturing process.

-How do I find the part number for my parts?
+How do I find the Kitchenaid replacement part numbers for my parts?

 There are many different ways that you could do this, but there’s one that definitely easier than most.